All Episodes

 We're doing the same divine liturgy that was written by St. John Chrysostom in the fifth century.

-I was asking, uh this we've got this lovely trout Catholic on this trip, and I was how did you how did you Catholics cope with this?
+I was asking, we've got this lovely trad Catholic on this trip, and I was, how did you Catholics cope with this guy who comes in?

-Well, I think that was John Paul II who built that one.
+Well, I think that was John Paul II who built that.

 Really?